hello-robot/stretch_web_interface/README.md

 WARNING: The script uninstalls tornado using pip to avoid a rosbridge websocket immediate disconnection issue.
 This could break other software on your robot.

 ## Use

-The web interface works via WebRTC.
-Code runs in a browser on the robot, in a browser on the operator's device (e.g., a mobile phone), and on a server.
-This is analogous to the robot and the operator video conferencing with one another, although they communicate via realtime data in addition to audio and video.
-Internally, we have used [puppeteer](https://github.com/puppeteer/puppeteer) to automate the robot's browser so that the robot can automatically launch and login on boot.

 First, make sure the robot is calibrated.
 For example you can fun the following command.